tinyprinter/tinyprinter.club/content/_index.md

 A: I mean, eBay, if you're lucky.
 I've been looking for a while now, and it seems like noone wants to sell theirs.

 **Q: What if I have a real Little Printer and I want it to connect to the new network?**
-A: [This long thread on Github](https://github.com/genmon/sirius/issues/26) should have all the information you need.
+A: [This document](https://docs.google.com/document/d/1JT1f2ClVdAnjrnby92V9ONBnN05EFQGYpLG5ijl5KRI/edit) should have all the information you need.
 You'll have to flash your BERG Cloud Bridge.
 Unfortuately, it has a hardware bug: there is about a 1-in-100 chance you will brick it when you flash it.
 Not much can be done about that.

 # What we need help with